 Cost for the week is $85 and some financial aid is available.
-If accepted, students will be asked to pay a non-refundable $50 deposit by Monday, November 17.
-Questions regarding financial aid may be emailed to Alan Flam
+If accepted, students will be asked to pay a non-refundable $50 deposit by Monday, November 16.
+Questions regarding financial aid may be emailed to Alan Flam.

-You can also email Jeremy Wortzel, the Winter Break Projects Community Fellow with any questions.
+Email Jeremy Wortzel, the Winter Break Projects Community Fellow, with any questions.